AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  fi

 :Exercise: Play with the strings/patterns.
 Make a script/function that picks up a pattern and a string as an input and reports whether pattern matches any part of string or not.
 Kind of *my_grep pattern string*.
-:Exercise*: Expand the script to make search case insesitive and report also a count how many times pattern appears in the string
+:Exercise*: Expand the *my_grep* script to make search case insesitive and report also a count how many times pattern appears in the string

-Loops
+More on search and regular expressions
 ----
+Regular expression is a pattern, it describes what we are looking for within a string

 More about redirection and pipe